My Path Towards Optimal Breathing

 This began my return to the breath.
 I sought some singing teachers.
 Sadly, they were not what I needed.
 I did not know this but what I needed was to re-learn how to breathe.
 When I did that, singing became easy.

 Goethe "Look at a man the way that he is, he only becomes worse.
 But look at him as if he were what he could be, and then he becomes what he should be."

 I have been studying and working with the breath and breathing for many years now.
 At age 75 I feel much younger than my age, energetic, and full of plans for the future.
 The incident with the vacuum cleaner has been breathed through and largely resolved.
 Spiritual principles, relationships, passion and a sense of purpose guide my priorities.
 I most often feel worthwhile and am treating myself accordingly.
 Though some hearing loss challenges my patience, I am often at peace, even when those in my vicinity are not.
-I’ve even learned to love myself and forgiven my father.
+I’ve even learned to love myself and forgive my father.
 He is gone now, to his next expression but I know that he loved me.
-Through the breath I have grieved our unmet needs as father and son.
+Through the breath, I have grieved our unmet needs as father and son.
 What he did was done to him, and now there’s no one left to blame.
 His ring is one of my most valued possessions.

 The Golden Braid a poem by Mike.

 Breath is life.
-To me this is a given.
+To me, this is a given.
 The real issue is why, how, which, when.
 Remember, if your breathing is restricted, to that degree, so is your life.

 Learn more about the traumatized breathing reflex called trauflexive.
 Learn how to capture its awesome ability to heal and empower.
-Try some breathing development techniques and practices Attend our school Come visit me one-on-one
+Try some breathing development techniques and practices Attend our school Come to visit me one-on-one